 Using Nmap with –sn option does not scan the ports, it only returns a list of live hosts:

-That is all there is to it!
-We have learned how to find the connected devices connected to a network using the Nmap tool.
-It can help you to identify which unwanted users are connected to and using your network bandwidth.
+That’s it!
+We have learned how to use the Nmap tool to find the connected devices on a network.
+It can help you find out which unwanted users are connected to your network and using its bandwidth.